 Saint Erconwald [or Erkenwald] was born at “Stallyngeton in Lindsey” (possibly Stallingborough, near Grimsby) in the early seventh century.
 His father is variously described as Anna or Offa, king of East Anglia, and a pagan.
-Erconwald was converted to Christianity at an early age by St Mellitus, the companion of Augustine and first Bishop of London.
+Erconwald was converted to Christianity at an early age by St Mellitus, the companion of Augustine and first Bishop of London [in the continuous line which ended in 1559: see the note at the bottom].
 He then converted his younger sister Ethelburga and baptised her, much to the fury of their father.
 Ethelburga eventually fled her parents’ home with one servant to escape being forced into marriage with a pagan.

 In the year 666 Erconwald founded the monastery of Chertsey, on an island in the Thames, apparently at the junction of several kingdoms.
 It is described as being founded in the reign of King Egbert, King of Kent; the foundation was confirmed, and richly endowed, by Frithwald, viceroy of Surrey, under Wulfhere King of Mercia.
 The Viceroy put himself and his son under obedience to Erconwald in return for prayers.
 Wulfhere confirmed this endowment.
 There is a further charter of Frithwald and Erconwald, to increase the lands of the monastery: the “Limites Terrarum” describes lands in Chertsey, Thorpe, Egham and adjacent parishes now attached to the monastery.